 Step 1: Get the right tools for installation:

-It goes without saying that to completely mount as well as fasten a toolbox on your truck you will require some type of hardware.
+It goes without saying that to completely mount and fasten a toolbox on your truck, you will require specific tools.

 - Nuts, bolts, screws

 - Working gloves